ceciliestilling/spatial_exam/README.md

 ## Climate and alcohol consumption
 *By Line Stampe-Degn Møller and Cecilie Stilling Pedersen*
-*Both collaborators have contributed equally to all parts of the project*
+Both collaborators have contributed equally to all parts of the project.